 James was elected in December 2019 as the MP for North West Norfolk.

 Born in Norwich, James grew up in North Walsham and was lucky enough to win an assisted place at Norwich School.
 Although he studied at Queen Mary University, and worked in London he has kept his strong links to the county - not least as a season ticket holder at Carrow Road!
-James fought North Norfolk at the 2017 general election and it has always been his ambition to represent Norfolk in Parliament.
+James fought North Norfolk at the 2017 general election and is proud to represent Norfolk in Parliament.

-Before being elected to Parliament, James had a number of roles in both the public and private sectors.
-Over the last six years he has been a Special Adviser to senior Cabinet ministers including the Defence Secretary and the then de facto Deputy Prime Minister.
-From July 2019 until the general election, James was a Senior Special Adviser to the Prime Minister in the Brexit Unit, helping secure the new Brexit deal.
+Before being elected to Parliament, James held roles in both the public and private sectors.
+He was a Special Adviser to senior Cabinet ministers including the Defence Secretary and the then de facto Deputy Prime Minister.
+From July 2019 until the general election, James was a Senior Special Adviser to the Prime Minister in the Brexit Unit.
 Prior to his roles in government, James worked in the private sector including for a consultancy advising major international business and for a leading mobile communications company.

-James is working to ensure that North West Norfolk benefits from the government's levelling up agenda including through his role on the King's Lynn Town's Fund Board.
+James is working to ensure that North West Norfolk benefits from the government's levelling up agenda including through his role on the King's Lynn Town's Fund Board which secured a £25 million Town Deal.
 He has championed #LoveWestNorfolk to support tourism and heritage which is an important part of the local economy.
 He is promoting the beautiful coastline, countryside and protecting chalk streams by working with the Norfolk Rivers' Trust, RSPB, National Trust and other local groups.
-He meets with Norfolk Police regularly to raise residents' issues and to be briefed on plans to cut crime, including tackling county lines drug gangs.
+He meets with Norfolk Police regularly to raise residents' issues and to be briefed on plans to cut crime.

-James is a member of the powerful Public Accounts Committee which holds the government to account for how taxpayers' money is spent.
+James was a member of the powerful Public Accounts Committee from March 2020-November 2022 which holds the government to account for how taxpayers' money is spent.

-In September 2021, he was appointed as Parliamentary Private Secretary (PPS) to Rt Hon Oliver Dowden MP, Conservative Party Chairman and Minister without Portfolio.
-A PPS is an unpaid assistant to a Minister, selected from backbench MPs to be the ‘eyes and ears’ of the Minister in the House of Commons.
-They often advise the Minister on the state of parliamentary or party opinion, and act as a two-way channel of communication between the Minister and backbench MPs.
+From September 2021-July 2022, he served as Parliamentary Private Secretary (PPS) to Rt Hon Oliver Dowden MP, Conservative Party Chairman and Minister without Portfolio.
+A PPS is an unpaid assistant to a Minister, they often advise the minister on the state of parliamentary opinion, and act as a two-way channel of communication between the Minister and backbench MPs.

-He is a member of a number of All Party Parliamentary Groups including the Armed Forces; Veterans; Cricket; Dark Skies; Motor Neurone Disease; Gambling Related Harms; and Motorsport.
+He is a member of a number of All Party Parliamentary Groups including the Armed Forces; Veterans; Speech and Language Therapy; Cricket; Dark Skies; Motor Neurone Disease; Gambling Related Harms; Fairgrounds and Circuses; and Motorsport.

 As well as supporting Norwich City, James regularly watches the Linnets at the Walks.

-He lives in the constituency and will often be found running, or cycling, around the countryside or on the coast.
+He lives in the constituency and will often be found running, or cycling, around the countryside or at the coast.